SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/document_variables.md

 ---
-id: variable_names
+id: document_variables
 title: Variable names in documents
-sidebar_label: Variable names
+sidebar_label: Document variables
-slug: /variable_names
+slug: /document_variables
 ---

 _Built-in AssemblyLine library names you can use in PDFs and docx files_